Our Youth Group meets on a Sunday after evening service in Church House between 7.30 - 9pm (term time only).

 After the story we do our craft activity.
 We might draw or make models or work on a special project.

-As well as our weekly meetings we take part by reading and helping Vaughan and Gina in the Family Services and other special celebrations such as Mothering Sunday.
+As well as our weekly meetings we take part by reading and helping Vaughan in the Family Services and other special celebrations such as Mothering Sunday.